ThePoShWolf/specialK/README.md

 # specialK

-**This is NOT a verb-noun wrapper for `kubectl`.**
+This is **NOT** a verb-noun wrapper for `kubectl`.

 specialK is designed to add PowerShell object functionality to `kubectl` while maintaining original usage and output.
 For any command combinations that are supported, it converts them to PowerShell objects.
 For any command combinations not supported, it calls `kubectl` directly.
 This means that if you are familiar with `kubectl`, then you'll be familiar with specialK.
 If you learn specialK, then you'll be familiar with `kubectl`.
-This is so true-to-source that it **works with `kubectl` PowerShell auto-completion** (you just have to run `Add-specialKAutoCompletion`).
+This is so true-to-source that it **works with `kubectl`'s PowerShell auto-completion** (you just have to run `Add-specialKAutoCompletion`).

 ## Usage example